harmonydata/harmonydata.github.io/content/en/blog/harmonised-data.md

 If you’ve ever heard of data integration then you can easily understand what harmonised data or data harmonisation is: where disparate data sources are brought together into a single, unified location.
 But where harmonisation goes a step further is that it reorganises data according to the parameters set by a single schema.

-Let’s say you want to combine surveys or questionnaires on mental health with different kinds of wording for similar questions, like “anxiety vs. I feel anxious”.
+Let’s say you want to combine surveys or questionnaires on [mental health](/ai-in-mental-health/) with different kinds of wording for similar questions, like "anxiety" vs. "I feel anxious".
 In psychology, market research, or social sciences, for example, this is a common problem, particularly when surveys are run by different organisations or in different regions altogether.

 A data harmonisation project like Harmony uses NLP (natural language processing) to help researchers make vastly better use of existing data extracted from multiple studies – by providing them with the ‘harmonisation’ of the various items and measures used across different studies.